RohithM25/Personal-Website/README.md

 This is my personal website.
-It is carefully designed to be aesthetically pleasing and a reflection of my personality.
+It is designed to be aesthetically pleasing and a reflection of my personality.